Syeda Zohra Tajuddin

 Syeda Zohra Tajuddin (24 December 1932 – 20 December 2013) was a Bangladesh Awami League politician.
 She was a leader of the party and served as its president from 1980 to 1981.
 She was the wife of the first prime minister Tajuddin Ahmad.

 Biography

 Tajuddin was born on 24 December 1932.
 She studied social science at the University of Dhaka.
 She married Tajuddin Ahmad in 1959.
 She kept the Awami league together after the 1975 coup that led to the assassination of the president of Bangladesh and Awami League Sheikh Mujibur Rahman and her husband Tajuddin Ahmad and other high ranking Awami League politicians.
 She reorganized Awami League after being elected its convener in 1977.
 She remained a presidium member of the party until her death on 20 December 2013.

 Personal life

 Tajuddin had four children.
 Three daughters, Sharmin Ahmad Reepi, Simeen Hussain Rimi and Mahjabin Ahmad Mimi, and a son, Tanjim Ahmad Sohel Taj.
-Ex Major Munirul Islam Chowdhury (1st Husband of eldest daughter), Amr Khairy Abdalla (2nd husband of eldest daughter), Keivan Niksejel (husband of youngest daughter).
+Ex Major Munirul Islam Chowdhury (Husband of eldest daughter), Amr Khairy Abdalla (husband of second daughter), Keivan Niksejel (husband of youngest daughter).
 She was buried at the Banani Graveyard.